 Heck, if all of this were being imposed on me, even with my verbal ability, I just might act out too!

-Note: This post is excerpted and adapted from my online course, “Avoid Behavior Challenges in Your Early Childhood Setting” and in my new book, Acting Out!
-Avoid Behavior Challenges with Active Learning Games and Activities, available for pre-order now.
+Note: This post is excerpted and adapted from my online course, “Avoid Behavior Challenges in Your Early Childhood Setting” and in my book, Acting Out!
+Avoid Behavior Challenges with Active Learning Games and Activities.